kaukana0/dashboard-migration/docu/technical/theBigIdea.md

   - setData() -> onLoaded billboard.js callback -> resize()
 - when expanding/contracting
   - expand/contract -> resize() -> onResized billboard.js callback -> event dispatch

+# Logs

+No matter if as an introduction or during development, the following logs provide essential information.

+- "cfg json from vanilla yaml" - the yaml parsed into a JS object
+- "cards: merged cfg for indicator [name of indicator]" - all configs for a specific indicator

+the following exist for each indicator

+- "inputData" - raw input data (to a pipeline-processor) from the REST service as string
+- "data from cfg" - another input parameter to a pipliene-processor. in this application, it's the URL of the REST request
+- "output" - what the pipeline-processor outputs - data for billboard.js